-Genomic datasources: To read datasets in common file formats like VCF and BGEN into Spark SQL DataFrames.
+Genomic datasources: To read datasets in common file formats such as VCF, BGEN, and Plink into Spark DataFrames.

-Genomic functions: Common operations like computing quality control statistics, running regression tests, and performing simple transformations are provided as Spark SQL functions that can be called from Python, SQL, Scala, or R.
+Genomic functions: Common operations such as computing quality control statistics, running regression tests, and performing simple transformations are provided as Spark functions that can be called from Python, SQL, Scala, or R.

-Data preparation building blocks: Glow includes transformations like variant normalization and lift over to help produce analysis ready datasets.
+Data preparation building blocks: Glow includes transformations such as variant normalization and lift over to help produce analysis ready datasets.

 Integration with other data types: Genomic data can generate additional insights when joined with data sets such as electronic health records, real world evidence, and medical images.
 Since Glow returns native Spark SQL DataFrames, its simple to join multiple data sets together.